sirjonasxx/G-ExtensionStore/README.md

 # G-ExtensionStore

 Github repository containing the extension archive used in the G-ExtensionStore extension (built-in in G-Earth 1.5+).
+It synchronizes with discord to publish extensions and collect feedback.

 In contrast to what the name suggests, all extensions are free